James Evans (rugby league): Background

 Evans was born in Canberra, Australian Capital Territory, Australia.

 Australia

 Evans started playing for the Canberra Raiders in 2001.
 He was injured in season 2002 against Parramatta after a strong start to the season.
 Evans collided with the goal post when scoring a try and required a complete knee reconstruction of all three ligaments of the knee, seeing him miss 12 months of football.

 He was offered an opportunity to play with Huddersfield in the Super League where he played for three seasons.
-He was then loaned out after rumors of a rift with head coach Jon Sharp.
+He was then loaned out after rumours of a rift with head coach Jon Sharp.
 Huddersfield's loss was Wakefields Trinity's gain as Evans secured top flight success with two tries in the Scratch night relegation battle against Castleford.

 Evans was then courted by the Bradford Bulls for season 2007 where he was an instant hit scoring 15 tries in 23 games.

 Bradford Bulls

 Evans signed for Bradford for the 2007 season, and was an ever-present in the centres scoring 15 tries in 23 games.
 It was announced in September 2008 that Evans would leave the Bulls at the end of 2008 to join Castleford due to salary cap restrictions.